 I did these in pwsh:

-3. Check status git status (“on branch master, no commits yet, nothing to commit”);
+(“on branch master, no commits yet, nothing to commit”); - Create some files

 branching

-• Normally, the git merge step happens online using pull requests or merge requests, which are not git concepts, but GitHub/GitLab concepts.
+step happens online using pull requests or merge requests, which are not git concepts, but GitHub/GitLab concepts. - If

-• If git switch does not work for you, you might have an older version of Git.
-Consider upgrading, or alternatively replace all git switch -c with git checkout -b.
+does not work for you, you might have an older version of Git.
+Consider upgrading, or alternatively replace allgit switch -c

 Pull requests (PR) let you tell others about changes you’ve pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch. – GitHub